blackmenthor/flutter-introduction-tooltip/README.md

 # Flutter Introduction Tooltip

-A new Flutter plugin to show introduction tooltip for first timer user of the app.
+A new Flutter plugin to show introduction tooltip for showcase information user of the app.
 It should support both Android and iOS since it's pure written in Dart.

 ## Getting Started